 21. Be friendly, even when the locals are not.
 Most are wonderful, but some get weary of the trudging, cranky pilgrims.
 Give them a break and show them you are appreciative.
 Remember these people work 7 days a week during the season to support pilgrims.

 22. Be a good ambassador for your country.

 23. The term “Donativo” does not mean free.
-It means that the albergue or little roadside stand survives on the kindness and generosity of those who stay or in the case of a roadside stand take goods.
+It means that the Albergue or little roadside stand survives on the kindness and generosity of those who stay or in the case of a roadside stand take goods.
 It is very important to understand that at the very root level of the Camino is the Donativo.
-In the middle ages as pilgrims walked the Camino many did so putting themselves at the mercy of God and depending the kindness and generosity of others.
-At it’s heart Donativo is really – Give what you can (for those who have much) and take what you need (for those that have little or nothing).
-Give your donativo soon after you arrive, so you don´t forget later on.
+In the Middle Ages as pilgrims walked the Camino many did so putting themselves at the mercy of God and depending on the kindness and generosity of others.
+At its heart Donativo is really – Give what you can (for those who have much) and take what you need (for those who have little or nothing).
+Give your donation soon after you arrive, so you don´t forget later on.

 25. If you plan to leave early, prepare your things the night before, to minimize the racket you´ll make when you get up.
 Rattling plastic liner bags or shining your headlights around the room at 4 or 5 a.m. will not endear you to your companions.
 Try to move all of your things to the salon to get ready.

 26. Don´t expect special treatment, and you will be pleasantly surprised when it comes your way.